Himera19/image_editor/README.md

 # Image Filtering
 *An Image Filtering Application Made with Flutter*

----

 ## GIF Demo
 <img src="https://github.com/Himera19/image_editor/blob/master/app_preview.gif" height="450">

----

-## Features
+## Usage
 - **Image Selecting**: Users can select image from device gallery.
 - **Native Filtering**: Users can apply native filters to selected image based C++ & OpenCV.
-- **AI Filtering**: Users can apply AI filters to selected image based Phyton & Flask & OpenCV.
+- **Phyton Filtering**: Users can apply AI filters to selected image based Phyton & Flask & OpenCV.
-- **History Pipeline**: User can move in next & previous filters that selected.
+- **History Pipeline**: Users can move in next & previous filters that selected.
 If the user navigates back to a previous step and select another filter, discarding all steps that occurred after navigated to back filter.
-- **Compare to Before - After**: User can compare filter applied images to before & after.
+- **Compare to Before - After**: Users can compare filter applied images to before & after.

----

 ## Key Dependencies
 - **Image Picker**: Used to fetch device gallery and image selection.
 - **Provider**: Ensures app integrity and manages state effectively.
 - **Path Provider**: Used to create cache path direction for fetch filtered image output.